EricWang2000/CChallenge/README.md

 # CodingChallenge

+Make sure node.js, .NET, and angular cli are installed before using.

 These are all the files I worked on, and should run on Angular 18 completely updated with no module files as 17+ deemed those mostly obsolete.

 The angular code I edited is all in the CalculatorApp folder, where you can just npm install with Angular 18, then ng serve.